-The applicant does not clearly outline how RTI will be implemented at the school.
-Since students will come to the school with varying abilities how will RTI be adjusted to meet the needs of the students targeted to attend the school?
+The proposed applicant does not clearly outline how RTI will be implemented at the school.
+Since students will come to the school with varying abilities how will RTI be adjusted to meet the needs of the students attending the school?
 The proposed applicant has not clearly identified a way to identify and serve gifted students.
-What is the plan to address gifted students' needs? - dtsmith840
+What is the plan to address the gifted student's needs? - dtsmith840